Compare Small Business Loans

 Why we like it: Funding Circle is another online lender where borrowers will find low rates.
 Borrowers will need to have a credit score above 620 but qualified borrowers will be able to enjoy a low cost per dollar range of $1.08 - $1.33.
 Funding Circle also allows for borrowers to make monthly payments, which some businesses might find a relief compared to the daily or weekly repayment schedules most online lenders use.
 Finally, Funding Circle offers relatively large loans with a range of $25,000 - $500,000.

-Drawbacks: Funding Circle can fund loans 10 business days.
+Drawbacks: Funding Circle can fund loans as few as 5 days.
 This is long compared to other online lenders who can often fund loans within a business day or two.
 Also, borrowers might be excited to see the low rates and the relatively low credit score requirement of 620 but Funding Circle is stricter in other areas as it does require business be in operation for at least 24 months.

 Best Bad Credit Loans for Startups